 - With the callin interface a program in C calls Amos II.
-The callin interface is similar to the call level interfaces for relational databases, such as ODBC, JDBC, SYBASE, ORACLE call-level interface, etc. - With the callout interface AmosQL functions call external subroutines written in C (Java, Python, Lisp).
+The callin interface is similar to the call level interfaces for relational databases, such as ODBC, JDBC, SYBASE, ORACLE call-level interface, etc. - With the callout interface AmosQL functions call external subroutines written in C (Lisp, Java).
 These foreign AmosQL functions are implemented by a number of C functions.
-The foreign functions in Amos II are multidirectional which allow them to have separately defined capabilities and to be indexed [1][2].
+The callout interface has similarities with 'data blades' in Object-Relational databases [5].
+The foreign functions in Amos II are multi-directional which allow them to have separately defined capabilities and to be indexed [1][2].
 The system furthermore allows the callin interface to be used in the foreign functions, which gives great flexibility and allow them to be used as a form of stored procedures.